UXARRAY/uxarray/docs/user_api/uxarray_api.md

 item style. \
 Secondary (tier 2) functionality is indicated using (*) in front.

-# class uxarray.GridAccessor
+# class uxarray.Grid

 Describes an unstructured grid via [Dataset Accessor](https://docs.xarray.dev/en/stable/internals/extending-xarray.html) to a ``xarray.Dataset`` object.

-## uxarray.GridAccessor Attributes
+## uxarray.Grid Attributes

-- uxarray.GridAccessor.ds: DataSet\
+- uxarray.Grid.ds: DataSet\
-  DataSet containing uxarray.GridAccessor properties `dims={nMesh2_node (total number of nodes), nMesh2_face (number of faces),
+  DataSet containing uxarray.Grid properties `dims={nMesh2_node (total number of nodes), nMesh2_face (number of faces),
   MaxNumNodesPerFace (maximum number of nodes per face)}` \
   `optional_dims={nMesh2_edge (number of edges, optional), MaxNumFacesPerNode (max number of faces per node),Two, Three, Four}`

-- (*) uxarray.GridAccessor.islatlon: boolean \
+- (*) uxarray.Grid.islatlon: boolean \
   A flag indicating the grid is a latitude longitude grid.

-- (*) uxarray.GridAccessor.isconcave: boolean \
+- (*) uxarray.Grid.isconcave: boolean \
   A flag indicating the grid contains concave faces.
 If this flag is set then alternative algorithms may be needed for some of the operations below.

-- (*) uxarray.GridAccessor.edgedual: uxarray.GridAccessor \
+- (*) uxarray.Grid.edgedual: uxarray.Grid \
   The edge dual grid.

-- uxarray.GridAccessor.source_grid: string \
+- uxarray.Grid.source_grid: string \
-  The source file for this uxarray.GridAccessor's definition (For diagnostics and reporting purposes).
+  The source file for this uxarray.Grid's definition (For diagnostics and reporting purposes).

-- uxarray.GridAccessor.source_datasets: string \
+- uxarray.Grid.source_datasets: string \
-  The source file(s) for this uxarray.GridAccessor's corresponding data (For diagnostics and reporting purposes).
+  The source file(s) for this uxarray.Grid's corresponding data (For diagnostics and reporting purposes).

-- (*) uxarray.GridAccessor.vertexdual: uxarray.GridAccessor \
+- (*) uxarray.Grid.vertexdual: uxarray.Grid \
   The vertex dual grid.

 According to the UGRID specification, the UGRID file should